madjugglers/pattern-book/04_five_person_patterns.md

 > * Both hands counting, right hand starts

-In early versions of the passing book this was called *The New One*
+In early versions of the passing book this was called *The New One*.
+Pattern by Mike N.

 #### Variation